jwardsmith/Bug-Bounty/README.md

 - Intercept Web Response

 ```
-In Burp -> Right-Click request ->  Do intercept -> Response to this request
+In Burp -> Right-Click request ->  Do intercept -> Response to this request -> Change status code to 200 instead of 302
 ```

 #19. - Sensitive Data Exposure